drewlyton/blog-posts/Stop meeting. Start writing..md

 - Write it down with action items
 - Otherwise you'll cause yourself to be doing a bunch of rework
 - Some people might have different ideas about what was discussed and decided on during the meeting - minutes solve that.

+## Conclusion
+Writing cultures are ones that enable people to be in sync while being async.
+They enable people to have long periods of deep work that allow them to really work through problems and get things done.
+They enable people to close their laptops early because they're ahead of schedule and get time back for themselves.